 Appointed by the voting delegates at the Annual General Meeting of the Association and shall hold office until he/she resigns or the Board appoints a new Medical Director.
 The Medical Director shall advise and make recommendations to the Board and Executive on all matters concerning health and safety in the sport of amateur boxing within the province of British Columbia.

 12. Oath of Office of Executive and Board of Directors

 All members who permit their names to stand for nomination or appointment to the Boxing BC Executive Board and/or Board of Directors:

 I. must agree to fulfill the duties as stated in the current Boxing BC By-laws of the position they stand for

 II. must sign a statement to adhere to that commitment on behalf of all chartered clubs within Boxing BC

 III. must be a member in good standing of the society

 IV. willful failure to knowingly not fulfill the duties as stated in the current Boxing BC By-laws shall be cause for removal from office.Back to News & Events

-Try a Class Today
+Book a Drop-in Today